California’s traffic laws on improper passing and overtaking vehicles are found in Vehicle Code Sections 21750-21759 VC.

 There are five common defenses if a driver is accused of violating Vehicle Code Sections 21750-21759.
 These are that the driver:

-- Passed safely and didn’t interfere with the operation of the other vehicle;
+- Did not pass unsafely and did not interfere with the operation of the other vehicle during the lane change;

 - Had sufficient clearance to pass on the left;